microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 # Tutorial: Use the access reviews API to review access to your security groups

 Suppose you use Azure AD security groups to assign identities (or principals) access to resources in your organization.
-This access might be granted automatically when a user meets a certain criteria.
 Periodically, you need to attest that all members of the security group need their membership and by extension, their access to the resources assigned to the security group.

 This tutorial guides you to use the access review API to review access to a security group in your tenant.
 You can use Graph Explorer or Postman to try out and test your access reviews API calls before you automate them into a script or an app.
-This saves you time by helping you properly define and validate your queries without repeatedly recompiling your application.
+This test environment saves you time by helping you properly define and validate your queries without repeatedly recompiling your application.

 ## Prerequisites